LuisRicado77/LuisRicado77/README.md

 I am a passionate developer with a keen interest in Web Delevopment, Database Administration and Networking.
 I love learning new technologies and collaborating on open-source projects.

 ## 🔧 Technologies and Tools
-- Languages: PHP, Java and JavaScript.
+- Languages: PHP, Typescript and Dart.
 - Tools: Git, Bootstrap and Jira.
-- Frameworks: React.
+- Frameworks: React and Flutter.

 ## 🌱 Currently Learning
-I am currently learning ActiveRecord, SQL SERVER and React.
+I am currently learning Mongo, SQL SERVER and React.

 ## 📫 How to Reach Me
 - Email: lsricardo.2001@gmail.com